Lordship: Feudal origins

 The lordships came into being as a result of the feudal system, in particular the sovereign's delegated judicial prerogative.
-The crown, as lord paramount, granted the right to govern and to exercise judicial authority to a crown vassal, often a confidante or as a reward for military service or political support.
+The crown, as lord paramount, granted the right to govern and to exercise judicial authority to a crown vassal, often a confidant or as a reward for military service or political support.
 The crown vassal—e.g. a count or duke — thus exercised all or part of the sovereign's royal authority.
 In turn the crown vassal granted rights to the mesne lords.

 Because a fief originated out of a bond between vassal and lord for military service, vassalage was personal not heritable.
 With the advent of professional armies, the vassalage bond fell into disuse or was replaced by scutage; however, vassalage remained personal.
 One of the consequences of this was that, on the death of the vassal, the fief escheated to the lord.
 The vassal's heir was able to retain the heerlijkheid through the commendation ceremony, the process of paying homage and swearing fealty officiated at the head manor court.
 The new vassal made a symbolic payment to his lord.
 The same ceremony was held when a manor was sold.
 If there was no direct descendant, other blood relatives could exercise their right of laudatio parentum, which grants them a right of first refusal and explains how lordships were able to be kept in the same families for centuries.